sharetribe/flex-docs/src/docs/introduction/getting-started-with-ftw-daily/index.md

 As you will receive money from your users via your Stripe account, you have to provide some details such as your address and your bank account.
-In the Stripe dashboard, click the _"Activate your account"_ link in the left menu and fill in all the fields according to the instructions.
+In the Stripe dashboard, click the _"Activate your account"_ link in the top bar and fill in all the fields according to the instructions.
 The activation form varies based on your country.

 ![Activate Stripe account](./stripe-activate-account.png)